 Terms and Conditions

-- The applicant must be a citizen or permanent resident of Australia
+- Applicants must be a citizen or permanent resident of Australia.

 - Applicants must be enrolled in journalism or communications studies at an Australian university.